WE GO WAY BACK

 Fred and Caroline Feuz, (Jane’s grandparents) arrived in Jackson in 1912 and were some of the earliest settlers in Jackson Hole.

 Jane’s parents, Walter (pictured above with his dog Sam and horse Tuffy) and Betty, later formed the family's existing cattle ranch when they purchased additional land in the 1940's.
-The property is surrounded by the Teton National Forest and the Yellowstone National Park' and the rich mountain soil produces lush green pastures for our cattle and horses to graze on.
+The property is surrounded by the Bridger-Teton National Forest and the Grand Teton National Park' and the rich mountain soil produces lush green pastures for our cattle and horses to graze.
 The ranch features unobstructed views of the Grand Tetons.

 Grant Golliher has spent his life working with horses.
 An early proponent of the Horse Whispering method of training, Grant travels around the country and world using the principles to help individuals and Fortune 500 companies unlock their vast untapped potential.